Pitsco/personal/_posts/2023-11-04-Individual-Review.md

 - Touching more on backend, rather than just front end
     - Something to do with machine learning in the next 2 tris (Alex's idea)?
 Sentiment Analysis?
 - Still be more engaged, sometimes I'm on my phone when I shouldn't be
+- Engagement of class lessons should be increased
+    - More particpation by raising hand